amplify-holding/master_api_key/README.md

 The Master Api Key gem allows you to easily integrate API access restrictions into your services.
 This gem will provide an API to create API Keys and revoke API access.

+##API Groups##

 In addition, it provides basic authorization with controller groups.
 With controller groups, you can separate your APIs into logical packages or products.

-For example, you can have an AdminController and UserController under the "Users" group or a MapsControllers, LocationsController, TrafficController under the "Maps" group.
+For example, you can have an AdminController and UserController under the "users" group or a MapsControllers, LocationsController, TrafficController under the "maps" group.
 This allows you to only give access to related controllers to a client easily.

 # Using Master Api Key #